Skip to main content

 ADAPT Course Model

-The Data Science Academy designs and delivers instruction through the ADAPT model: All-campus Data science through Accessible Project-based Teaching and learning model.
+The Data Science and AI Academy designs and delivers instruction through the ADAPT model: All-campus Data Science and AI Project-based Teaching and learning model.
 Our courses are open to all learners and have included undergraduates, graduate students, faculty, staff, alumni and community members.

 Project-based Learning